JawadNayosh/JawadNayosh/README.md

 Now, I am leveraging my expertise in communication and data analysis to build a strong career in the data field.
 Skilled in Python, SQL, Excel, Tableau, and Power BI, I am also pursuing an MBA in Business Analytics (Expected 2025) to deepen my understanding of data-driven decision-making.

-Feel free to check out my projects and connect with me!
-Email: jnayosh@gmail.com